bevyengine/bevy/README.md

 ## WARNING

 Bevy is still in the early stages of development.
 Important features are missing.
 Documentation is sparse.
-A new version of Bevy containing serious breaking changes to the API is released [approximately once every 3 months](https://bevyengine.org/news/bevy-0-6/#the-train-release-schedule).
-Use at your own risk.
+A new version of Bevy containing breaking changes to the API is released [approximately once every 3 months](https://bevyengine.org/news/bevy-0-6/#the-train-release-schedule).
+We provide [migration guides](https://bevyengine.org/learn/book/migration-guides/), but we can't guarantee migrations will always be easy.
+Use only if you are willing to work in this environment.

 **MSRV:** Bevy relies heavily on improvements in the Rust language and compiler.
 As a result, the Minimum Supported Rust Version (MSRV) is "the latest stable release" of Rust.